 How many times are you going to take that road trip with inadequate luggage?
 At some point we all have used the backpack or duffel bag and strapped them in some precarious manner to our bike.
-I challenge you to make this the season you choose to upgrade your travel bags.
+I challenge you to make this the season you choose to upgrade your travel bags especially if you are planning a move to another country.
 With the dizzying amount of motorcycle luggage out there, K and G Cycles (www.kandgcycles.com) wants to offer some advice based on the type of bike you ride.

 We’ll start with the “non-touring” bikes.
 For the most part, these will be models without Saddlebags or a Tour Pak.
 Also depending if you have a passenger backrest and luggage rack, this can change your cargo carrying capacity.
 Lets take a look at adding saddlebags first.
 You have the choice of adding different styles of saddlebags, instantly increasing your ability to haul more, effectively.